river-martin/basm/README.md

-# basm
+# rasm
-An assembler for the BRU project's symbolic regex virtual machine assembly language (BASM)
+An assembler-like tool for a regex assembly language (RASM)

 ## Build